theodi/R-projects/csv-stats/the_status_of_csvs_on_data.gov.uk.md

 1. If the test fails, discard `firstrow` and go to step 2.
 1. If the test passes, use `firstrow` as header row.

 A more sophisticated algorithm would inspect the last header.
-If its length is very long (we set it at > 100 characters) it is likely to be mistaken as a CSV.
+If its length is very long (we set it at > 100 characters) it is likely to be something else mistaken as a CSV.
 To recognise a case of multiple header rows, it may be promising to count the number of missing header names.

-Moreover, it is a good idea to check whether the CSV contains more than one table for example by look for a repeated header row.
+Moreover, it is a good idea to check whether the CSV contains more than one table, for example by looking for a repeated header row.

 ## Headers and schemas